datlt4/WOpenCL_book/chapter-3.md

 - _This chapter, in conjunction with chapter 2, has explained almost everything you need to know about host applications.
 The only topics that remain to be covered are synchronization, event-processing, and threads, which will be discussed in chapter 7.
 In the next chapter, we’ll depart from host programming and launch our discussion of kernel development_

-_cited: [OpenCL in Action How to Accelerate Graphics and Computations](https://www.manning.com/books/opencl-in-action) - Chapter 2 Host programming: fundamental data structures._
+_cited: [OpenCL in Action How to Accelerate Graphics and Computations](https://www.manning.com/books/opencl-in-action) - Chapter 3: Host programming: data transfer and partitioning._